Starmus Festival joins forces with The Planetary Society to pay tribute to Apollo astronauts

 Starmus is a global festival of science, art and music that brings together leading scientists, top artists and legendary space explorers.
 Its aim is to inspire and educate the next generation of space explorers and regenerate the spirit of discovery.

-Starmus and The Planetary Society will work together throughout this year to pay tribute to Apollo missions, which is the topic of the next Starmus Festival (Starmus V), to be held in Bern, Switzerland, in 2019.
+Starmus and The Planetary Society will work together throughout this year to pay tribute to Apollo missions, which is the topic of the next Starmus Festival (Starmus V), to be held in Zurich, Switzerland, in 2019.
 Two distinguished members of The Planetary Society, Bill Nye and Emily Lakdawalla, will also give lectures at Starmus V.

 "I am happy to work on this project with The Planetary Society.
 It will be a remarkable tribute to the Apollo astronauts and I'm sure will inspire many young people", says Starmus founder and director Dr. Garik Israelian.